 The referenced parameters are detailed as follow:

-Scenario: settings of the systems used for the workspace.
-It holds the settings of the scenario as specified in the UI.
+ConsistencyCheckContext: provides information about parameters relevant for the type of plugin.

 List<Object>: depending on the type of plugin it contains one or two objects which are either a Radio System or links which can be the system link, the interference link or the sensing link of generic systems.
 Corresponding details are described in the following sub-sections.

 Input the input parameters of the plugin